bschalme/wsbooks/README.md

 }
 ```

-Make sure `EndOfScheduleJob` is the last Job to run.
+Set the cron expression of `EndOfScheduleJob` so it is the last Job to run.
 It sends an email to you summarizing what it did.

 ## Building

 WS-Books uses Grails 2.3.7 and Java 1.7.
-Ensure you have the environment variable `JAVA_HOME` pointing to a JDK 1,7 installations.
+Ensure you have the environment variable `JAVA_HOME` pointing to a JDK 1.7 installations.

 The usual Grails commands apply: